matthewdean/roblox-web-apis/http-service.md

-if not game:GetService("HttpService").HttpEnabled then error("Http requests are not enabled", 2) end if not game:FindService("NetworkServer") then error("Http requests can only be executed by game server", 2) end
+if not game:GetService("HttpService").HttpEnabled then error("Http requests are not enabled", 2) end

+if not game:FindService("NetworkServer") then error("Http requests can only be executed by game server", 2) end

+if url == "" then
+  error("Empty URL", 2)
+end

+if requestsInLastMinute > 500 then
+  error("Number of requests exceeded limit", 2)
+end
 ```